Are Covid stimulus payments taxable?

 You can use your 2019 income for EIC if it computes to a higher EIC amount then your 2021 income.

 I received form 1099-C for amounts unpaid when my credit card was cancelled.
 Do I have to pay taxes on it?

 if you have cancellation of debt income because your debt is canceled, forgiven, or discharged for less than the amount you must pay, the amount of the canceled debt is taxable, and you must report the canceled debt on your tax return for the year the cancellation occurs.
 There are certain exceptions on a case-by-case basis which may reduce or eliminate the amount of taxable income.

 What can the IRS do to collect money you owe?

-If you do not pay taxes you owed to the IRS, they are legally entitled take one or more of the following collection actions:
+If you do not pay taxes you owed to the IRS, they are legally entitled to take one or more of the following collection actions:

 - Filing a Notice of Federal Tax Lien against your property.
 A federal tax lien may appear on your credit report.
-Once a lien is filled you won’t be able to sell or otherwise dispose of the property until the lien is released.
+Once a lien is filed, you won’t be able to sell or otherwise dispose of the property until the lien is released.

 - Offsetting a refund.
-If you are entitled to tax refund, the IRS can take the refund to pay off tax debts you owe.
+If you are entitled to a tax refund, the IRS can take the refund to pay off tax debts you owe.

-- Garnishments.
-The IRS can garnish your wages.
+- The IRS can garnish your wages.
 They have the right to tell your employer to send part of your wages to them to pay off tax debts.